oceanprotocol/ocean-node/README.md

 The `PRIVATE_KEY` is the only mandatory environmental variable, you must include the `0x` at the front of your private key.
 Additional configurations can be set as needed.
 For all available configurations, refer to the [Environment Variables](docs/env.md) documentation.

-3. Build & Start the Ocean Node with PM2
+3. Quick start the Ocean Node with PM2

 ```bash
    pm2 start npm --name "ocean-node" -- run build:start